victorbjorsvik/Flights/README.md

-Need to be fixed:

--  Installtion and setup

--  How to run the analysis
+How to run the analysis

-# Project Icaras: Advancing Sustainability in Commercial Airflight Analysis
+# Project Icaras: Commercial Airflight Analysis with a Lens to Sustainability
 This project analyzes commercial airflight data for a sustainability study.
 By leveraging data from the International Air Transport Association, we aim to uncover insights that promote a more environmentally friendly and informed approach to air travel.